iboukris/webgss/README.md

 ## Import

-To import in the browser use the ES6 module (see example.html), while for node use the npm package with 'require' (curretnly node can't use the ES6 module).
+To import in the browser use the ES6 module (see example.html), while for node use the npm package with 'require' (using './lib/webgss_node.js', as it can't curretnly use the ES6 module).

 ```javascript
 import webgss from './lib/webgss.js';  // browser